Wage & Hour Violations Attorney in Los Angeles

 Protecting California Workers from Wage Theft

 California is among the best places in the country to be an employee.
 While both federal and state law provide protections for workers, California’s statutes go further than federal law and the laws of most other states.
 If you are not being paid fairly, it is possible your employer is breaking the law.
-At Frontier, our Los Angeles wage & hour violation lawyers can help you identify if you have a case and work with you to obtain the best possible outcome for your situation.
+At Frontier, our Los Angeles wage & hour violation lawyers can help you identify if you have a case and work with you to obtain the best possible outcome for your employment law dispute.

 Your Rights to Fair Wages Under California Law